Hunter Killer (film): Plot

 At the same time, Lieutenant Bill Beaman leads a Navy SEAL team on a covert mission to observe a Russian naval base in Polyarny, Murmansk Oblast.
 At the base, the SEALs witness Defense Minister Admiral of the Fleet Dmitriy Durov staging a coup d'état and capturing Russian President Nikolai Zakarin.
 They quickly realize that Durov's intention is to instigate a war.
 The SEALs narrowly avoid detection during a radio intercept check by the Russians but Martinelli is shot in the leg by a Russian officer who blindly fires at their concealed position.
 Consequently, the team is forced to leave him behind.

 Meanwhile, Arkansas makes a distressing discovery as they come across the wreckage of Tampa Bay, with no survivors found.
 Additionally, they stumble upon the sunken Russian submarine Konek, which appears to have been damaged from within, indicating possible internal sabotage rather than an external attack.
-Their situation takes a turn for the worse when they are ambushed by another Russian submarine, the Yasen-class submarine RFS Volkov, which had been concealed beneath an iceberg.
+Their situation takes a turn for the worse when they are ambushed by another Russian submarine, the Akula-class submarine RFS Volkov, which had been concealed beneath an iceberg.
 It becomes evident that Volkov was responsible for the unprovoked torpedoing of Tampa Bay.
 However, Arkansas manages to retaliate and successfully rescues the Russian survivors from Konek, including their commanding officer, Captain 2nd rank Sergei Andropov.

 The U.S. government uncovers the coup, leading Admiral Charles Donnegan to recommend war preparations.
 However, Fisk suggests that Arkansas should rendezvous with Beaman's team once they rescue Zakarin.
 Glass persuades the hesitant Andropov to provide assistance and must also convince his crew to accept Andropov's presence and trust him.
 Utilizing Andropov's expertise in navigating the challenging underwater terrain and the minefield guarding the base, Glass successfully guides Arkansas near the base undetected.